-NOTES.- This was fulfilled in the wonderful meteoric shower of Nov.
+Notes.- This was fulfilled in the wonderful meteoric shower of Nov.
 13, 1833.
 Describing the scene in the vicinity of Niagara Falls, one writer says: "No spectacle so terribly grand and sublime was ever before beheld by man as that of the firmament descending in fiery torrents over the dark and roaring cataract."-"Our First Century," page 330; also The American Cyclopedia, edition 1881, article "Meteor."
 See readings just referred to.

-by man as that of the firmament descending in hery torrents over the dark and roaring cataract."-"Our First Century," page 330; also The American Cyclopedia, edition 1881, article "Meteor."
+and roaring cataract."-"Our First Century," page 330; also The American Cyclopedia, edition 1881, article "Meteor."
 See readings just referred to.

 A contributor, writing for the Journal of Commerce of Nov.
 14, 1833, in regard to the falling stars of Nov.
 13, 1833, said: "Were I to hunt through nature for a simile, I could not find one so apt to illustrate the appearance of the heavens as that which St. John uses in the prophecy.
 The falling stars did not come as if from several trees shaken, but as from one; those which appeared in the east, fell toward the east; those which appeared in the west, fell toward the west; and those which appeared in the south, fell toward the south.
-And they fell not as the ripe fruit falls, far from it,- but they flew, they were cast, like the unripe fruit which at first refuses to leave the branch; and when, under a violent pressure, it does break its hold, it flies swiftly, straight off, descending; and in the multitude falling, some cross the track of others, as they are thrown with more or less force; but each one falls on its own side of the tree."
+And they fell not as the ripe fruit falls,-far from it,-but they flew, they were cast, like the unripe fruit which at first refuses to leave the branch; and when, under a violent pressure, it does break its hold, it flies swiftly, straight off, descending; and in the multitude falling, some cross the track of others, as they are thrown with more or less force; but each one falls on its own side of the tree."
 See page 321.